K2MUSE: A human lower-limb multimodal walking dataset spanning task and acquisition variability for rehabilitation robotics: Introduction

-In this paper, we introduce an open-source dataset, K2MUSE, which encompasses 20 ambulation conditions and includes comprehensive kinematics, kinetics, amplitude mode ultrasound and surface electromyography data, alongside participants' anthropometric information.
-The dataset was collected from 30 able-bodied healthy participants.
-As shown in Figure~\ref{fig:LabScene}, to connect with daily living settings and encompass a wide range of locomotion modes and conditions, the data collection process involved a variety of locomotion activities, including walking on level ground; ascending walking on 5$^\circ$ and 10$^\circ$ ramps; and descending walking on 5$^\circ$ and 10$^\circ$ ramps.
-In terms of walking speed, three different speeds were set: 0.5 m/s, 1.0 m/s, and 1.5 m/s.
-Moreover, the data collection conditions encompassed multiple scenarios, including ideal conditions, muscle fatigue, electrode shifts, and inter-day differences.
+In this paper, we introduce an open-source dataset, K2MUSE, which encompasses 20 ambulation conditions and includes comprehensive kinematic, kinetic, amplitude mode ultrasound and surface electromyography data, in addition to participants' anthropometric information.
+The dataset was collected from 30 healthy young adults and 12 older adults.
+As shown in Figure~\ref{fig:LabScene}, to connect with daily living settings and encompass a wide range of locomotion modes and conditions, the data collection process involved various locomotion activities, including walking on level ground; ascending walking on 5$^\circ$ and 10$^\circ$ ramps; and descending walking on 5$^\circ$ and 10$^\circ$ ramps.
+In terms of the walking speed, three speeds were used: 0.5 m/s, 1.0 m/s, and 1.5 m/s.
+Moreover, the data collection conditions included multiple scenarios, including ideal conditions, muscle fatigue conditions, electrode shifts, and inter-day differences.
 This dataset is suitable for developing control algorithms for lower limb rehabilitation exoskeletons, active prostheses, and humanoid robots, as well as for intention recognition and biomechanical analysis of lower limb movements.
-The main contributions of this paper are summarized as follows: \begin{itemize} \item To our knowledge, this is the first publicly available lower limb motion dataset that simultaneously includes motion capture positions, force plate data, AUS, and sEMG. \item The dataset encompasses up to 20 ambulation conditions, covering a wide range of various inclines and speeds, along with acquisition conditions that account for various nonideal factors. \item A comprehensive reliability assessment and analysis of the dataset were conducted, and its validity was confirmed through comparisons with publicly available datasets and continuous motion estimation experiments. \end{itemize}
+K2MUSE is designed not only to encompass a broader range of walking conditions but also as a robotics-oriented multimodal locomotion resource that unifies biomechanics, physiological muscle-state sensing, and robot-task validation data within a synchronized framework.
+This design supports the transition from standard gait analysis to robust rehabilitation robotics applications.
+The main contributions of this paper are summarized as follows: \begin{itemize} \item To our knowledge, K2MUSE is the first publicly available dataset that synchronously provides sEMG, AUS, kinematic, and kinetic data, enabling joint analyses of muscle contraction dynamics and biomechanics that are difficult to conduct with conventional locomotion datasets. \item In addition to covering locomotion variability across multiple walking speeds and ramp inclines, K2MUSE explicitly includes representative non-ideal acquisition conditions, supporting the development of decoding models with increased robustness and generalizability to real-world clinical variability. \item K2MUSE is released with comprehensive technical validation and task-oriented benchmarks.
+These include comparisons with public datasets, baseline intention-decoding results, and representative wearable-robot use cases, providing direct and verifiable utility for rehabilitation robotics research. \end{itemize}